 - The repetitive muscle spasm and convulsions that leads to fractures in the vertebrae

-- Muscle rigidity that makes coughing and swallowing difficulty and can lead to lower respiratory tract infection
+- Muscle rigidity makes coughing and swallowing difficult and can lead to lower respiratory tract infection

 - In case the tetanus infection spreads to the brain it can cause tetanus seizure

-- Pulmonary embolism caused by a blockage in a blood vessel in the lungs that can affect breathing and circulation process having a potential threat of one’s life
+- Pulmonary embolism is caused by a blockage in a blood vessel in the lungs that can affect the breathing and circulation process having a potential threat to one’s life

 - Rhabdomyolysis is where the skeletal muscles are rapidly destroyed resulting in a muscle protein leakage into the urine